Joe Gibbs: Second stint with Redskins (2004–2007)

 Throughout his retirement, many NFL owners approached Gibbs hoping to lure him out of retirement, but to no avail.
 Some owners even offered to move his entire NASCAR racing team to their team's city if he came back.
 The only team he seriously considered coming back for was the Carolina Panthers when they first joined the NFL as an expansion in 1995.
 However, he did not believe he would be able to manage his time between his race team and coaching.
 In 1999, he was part of a group that was trying to buy the Redskins but ultimately failed.
 In 2002, Gibbs and a small group of investors bought five percent of the Atlanta Falcons from owner Arthur Blank for $27 million.
 It wasn't until late 2003 when Gibbs took a serious interest in returning to football.
 Blank and his general manager, Rich McKay moved quickly to interview him for the Falcons' vacant head coaching position due to the firing of Dan Reeves.

 In January 2004, Gibbs accepted an offer from Redskins owner Daniel Snyder to return as the team's head coach.
 At his press conference, Gibbs stated that even though he enjoyed NASCAR, he had also missed coaching in the NFL.
 Gibbs left his racing team in the hands of his eldest son, J. D., while his other son, Coy, joined him as an assistant with the Redskins.
 Many coaches from his previous tenure with the team returned with Gibbs as well, including offensive line coach/assistant head coach Joe Bugel, offensive coordinator Don Breaux, quarterbacks coach Jack Burns, and tight ends coach Rennie Simmons.
 Gibbs also hired former Buffalo Bills head coach Gregg Williams to join the team to run the defense and hired one of his former running backs, Earnest Byner, to serve as running backs coach.

 In 2004, Gibbs had what was, up to that point, the worst season of his career with a 6–10 finish.
 However, the team did finish the season on a high note with a 21–18 victory over playoff-bound Minnesota.
 The defense also finished the season ranked third in yards allowed.
 Hoping to improve on the previous season's dismal passing attack, Gibbs added former Jacksonville Jaguars offensive coordinator Bill Musgrave as his quarterbacks coach.
 Having coached new Redskins quarterback Mark Brunell when they both were in Jacksonville, they easily formed a rapport.
 Musgrave's input allowed the Redskins to add a few new wrinkles to their playbook.
-For the first time under Gibbs, the Redskins offense utilized the shotgun formation.
+For the first time under Gibbs, the Redskins offense used the shotgun formation.
 In the Wild Card playoff game, Gibbs led his team to a 17–10 victory over the Tampa Bay Buccaneers, to whom the Redskins suffered a 36–35 defeat earlier in the year.
 In the next round of the playoffs, however, the Redskins could not replicate their early-season victory over the Super Bowl-bound Seattle Seahawks, and lost to the eventual NFC Champion by the score of 20–10.